lsst-sitcom/sitcomtn-068/index.md

 [Relevant ticket](https://jira.lsstcorp.org/browse/SITCOM-710)

 This technote shows analyses of velocity, acceleration and jerk of the TMA for all identified slews from dayObs 20231115 through 20240112.
 These analyses build off of [SITCOMN-067](https://sitcomtn-067.lsst.io/) to implement slew identification tools developed in `summit_utils`.
-A subset of these slews are related to BLOCK-137 are used to mimic more realistic motions of the TMA ([Jira link](https://jira.lsstcorp.org/browse/BLOCK-137)).
+A subset of these slews are related to BLOCK-137 are used to mimic more realistic motions of the TMA ([Jira link](https://jira.lsstcorp.org/browse/BLOCK-137)), which are referred to as SOAK tests within this document.

 This analysis uses the following files from the [lsst-sitcom/notebooks_vandv](https://github.com/lsst-sitcom/notebooks_vandv/) Github repository:
 - `SITCOM-710-tma-motion-analysis.ipynb`